james-montgomery-blog/code_crash_course/README.md

 * [Octave](./Octave/README.md)
 * [JavaScript](./JavaScript/README.md)

+*Note:* It's worth noting that many of these languages can be called from or integrated into Python.
+Python is a great language for nicely stitching together various languages.
+Just look at packages like numerical python (numpy)!

 ## Environments

 It can be hell managing multiple dependancies for a project.
 For example, you might need two different versions of a package installed for two different projects.
 I cover two examples of how to manage environments without resorting to using a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) or (Lord forbid) manually handling package installations/Paths.